lammps/lammps/doc/src/dump.rst

 * ID = user-assigned name for the dump
 * group-ID = ID of the group of atoms to be dumped
 * style = *atom* or *atom/gz* or *atom/zstd* or *atom/mpiio* or *cfg* or *cfg/gz* or *cfg/zstd* or *cfg/mpiio* or *cfg/uef* or *custom* or *custom/gz* or *custom/zstd* or *custom/mpiio* or *dcd* or *h5md* or *image* or *local* or *local/gz* or *local/zstd* or *molfile* or *movie* or *netcdf* or *netcdf/mpiio* or *vtk* or *xtc* or *xyz* or *xyz/gz* or *xyz/zstd* or *xyz/mpiio* or *yaml*
-* N = dump every this many timesteps
+* N = dump on timesteps which are a multiple of N
 * file = name of file to write dump info to
 * args = list of arguments for a particular style